liquid4teur/Vagrant/README.md

 ### Defining Multiple Machines

-Multiple machines are defined within the same Vagrantfile using the **config.vm.define** method call:
+Multiple machines are defined within the same Vagrantfile using the **config.vm.define** method call.
+We create a new object for each box using **define** and with that we can introduce two different blocks for the two boxes we want to create.

 ```
 Vagrant.configure("2") do |config|